loddv/r36s-clone-allwinner-a33-investigation/README.md

 My board is GA36-MB v1.1-20251025.
 I think the chip is an Allwinner A33.

 ArkOS cannot be installed without rebuilding:
 - kernel
 - bootloader
 - device tree

-I couldn´t find any .dtb in the emuelec because of the way they adapted it to the A33.
+I couldn't find any .dtb in the emuelec because of the way they adapted it to the A33.

 The picture of the disk manager from windows is exactly how it looks when I restore the img backup, from there I deleted some games to make it easier to work with it.

 ## Goal